jackyzha0/quartz/content/blog/Letters - W1.md

 ---
 ↖️ [[Letters with Jason]]

-> [!INFO] [[I’ll have my pen ready for September|September]] has come early and Jason Becker and I have started our letter writing back and forth.
+> [!INFO] [[I’ll Have my Pen Ready for September|September]] has come early and Jason Becker and I have started our letter writing back and forth.
 One letter per week across the month of June.

 Hi Jason,